6 Best Mercury Alternatives for 2026

 Pricing

-Rho operates on a free model with typically no monthly platform fees, no per-user charges, and no transaction fees for ACH or wire transfers.
-International transfers in non-USD currencies typically incur foreign currency transfer charges.
+Free with no monthly platform fees, no per-user charges, and no transaction fees for ACH or wire transfers.
+Treasury management includes a management fee based on assets.

 3. Brex